Welcome to the College of Biological Sciences!

 - Preparing for Registration

-- You will receive updates throughout the summer from BASC advising and UCD office.
+- You will receive updates throughout the summer from BASC advising and UCD offices.
 Take your time to read through each communication for relevant registration information.

-CBS First Year and Transfer Registration Pass Times are as follows:
+CBS First Year and Transfer Registration Pass One Dates

 - Registration Support